NotIsaacNewton/NotIsaacNewton/README.md

-@NotIsaacNewton belongs to Arián Dovald, a physics graduate student at Kansas State University.
+@NotIsaacNewton belongs to Arián Dovald, a physics graduate student.

 On this profile you will find four pinned repositories: